metowolf/Meting/README.md

  > :cake: Wow, such a powerful music API framework

 ## Introduction
-A powerful music API framework to accelerate development
+A powerful music API framework to accelerate your development

- + **Easy** - Easy to use, suppose format return.
+ + **Elegant** - Easy to use, a standardized format for all music platforms.
- + **Light** - 46KB around with only one file.
+ + **Lightweight** - A single-file library that's less than 46KB.
- + **Powerful** - Suppose various webserver, include tencent, netease, xiami, kugou, baidu and more.
+ + **Powerful** - Support various music platforms, including Tencent, NetEase, Xiami, KuGou, Baidu and more.
- + **Free** - Under MIT license, you can use it anywhere if you want.
+ + **Free** - Under MIT license, need I say more?

 ## Requirement
-PHP 5.4+ and BCMath, Curl, OpenSSL extension installed
+PHP 5.4+ and BCMath, Curl, OpenSSL extension installed.

-## Install
+## Installation
 Require this package, with [Composer](https://getcomposer.org), in the root directory of your project.

 ```bash